Blog / What is PCB Assembly

 (PCB assembly process)

-At this point, we will briefly highlight several PCB assembly services and technologies.
+Below, we will outline several key PCB assembly services and technologies.

 1. SMT Assembly (Surface Mount Technology)